CORRECTION -- Innospec Schedul - GuruFocus.com

-In a release issued under the same headline on April 7, 2023 by Innospec Inc. ( IOSP), please note that the Online Registration Link has been updated.
+In a release issued under the same headline on April 7, 2023 by Innospec Inc. (NASDAQ: IOSP), please note that the Online Registration Link has been updated.
 The corrected release follows.

 The public is invited to listen to the conference call by registering in advance using the below Online Registration Link.
 Upon registering, each participant will receive an email confirmation with dial-in numbers and a unique Personal PIN which can be used to join the conference 5-10 minutes prior to the start time.